Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Experiments in an external field

 Our setup consisted of a cryoprobe inserted vertically in a commercial \textsl{LHe} dewar.
 The cryoprobe was magnetically shielded by means of two concentric \textsl{Pb} cans and a vacuum tight cryoperm can surrounding them and immersed in the \textsl{LHe} bath ($T\simeq 4.2\,$K).
 In addition, the measurements were carried out in an RF-shielded environment.
-In the experiments, we used high quality all-Niobium LJTJs fabricated on $4.2 \times 3\,$mm$^2$ silicon substrates using the trilayer technique in which the Josephson junction is realized as a window opened in a \textsl{Si$\mathrm{\textsl{O}}_2$} insulator layer.
-More details on the samples electrical and geometrical parameters can be found in Ref.\cite{PRB12}.
-The chip was mounted on one side of a massive \textsl{Cu} block.
-Inside the outer can a \textsl{He} exchange gas with a pressure of about $20\,$mbar provided the thermal link between the \textsl{Cu} block and the \textsl{LHe} bath.
-The chip was heated above the loop critical temperature, $T_c\approx 9.1\,$K, by a laser beam pulse transmitted along an optical fiber down to the back side of the chip.
-The single crystalline \textsl{Si} chip absorbed a large fraction of the incident green light, and its very high thermal conductance minimized thermal gradients along the chip.
-After the laser pulse, the excess heat diffuses away from the chip through the thermal contact with the \textsl{Cu} block and the \textsl{He} gas inside the can; the chip temperature then relaxes down to the bath temperature.
+We used high quality all-Niobium LJTJs fabricated on $4.2 \times 3\,$mm$^2$ silicon substrates using the trilayer technique; the Josephson junction is realized as a window opened in a \textsl{Si$\mathrm{\textsl{O}}_2$} insulator layer.
+The samples' parameters can be found in Ref.~\cite{PRB12}.

+The chip was mounted on a massive \textsl{Cu} block.
+Inside the outer can \textsl{He} exchange gas with a pressure of about $20\,$mbar provided the thermal link between the \textsl{Cu} block and the \textsl{LHe} bath.
+The chip was heated above the loop critical temperature, $T_c\approx 9.1\,$K, by a laser pulse transmitted along an optical fiber to the back side of the chip.
+The single crystalline \textsl{Si} chip absorbed a large fraction of the incident green light, and its very high thermal conductance minimized thermal gradients.
+After the laser pulse, excess heat diffuses away from the chip through the thermal contact with the \textsl{Cu} block and the \textsl{He} gas inside the can; the chip temperature then relaxes down to the bath temperature.